-On Firewalla Gold, there are two types of domain name you can set for your network, search domain and local domain, Gold will resolve both.
+On Firewalla Gold/Purple, there are two types of domain name you can set for your network, search domain and local domain, Firewalla will resolve both.

 You can view or edit it under Devices -> tap on any Device -> scroll down to find Local Domain -> Domain Name.
 Local domain is used across local networks, all devices share the same local domain name.